Tree planting

 • Species: different species require different conditions for growth.
 Therefore, knowing the species characteristics and its needs will increase the chances of a tree’s survival.

-• Shovel, planting tube, or something to dig a hole in which to plant the seedlings
+• Shovel, planting tube, or something to dig a hole in which to plant the seedling

 • Manure or good soil